Back to All Events

 “Ficus, Tuna, Taknarit”: Invasive Species, Trans-Imperial Ecologies, and the Early Modern Archive

-Andrew Devereux (University of California, Santa Cruz)
+Andrew Devereux (University of California, San Diego)

 15:45–17:30| Session 3: Itineraries across the Iberian–Maghribi Atlantic